toanpn/discord_chatbot/README.md

 - **Command-based interaction**: Traditional commands with the "!" prefix
 - **Image generation**: Create images from text descriptions
 - **Context management**: Maintains separate conversation history for each user
+- **Customizable tone**: Adjust the bot's style from flattering to formal

 ## Setup